There is more light than I prayed for. I loved the dark

 And what to me is the rose that shall blossom to-morrow?

-We are busy working to bring Nora Hopper Chesson's "A Pagan" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "A Pagan" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Pagan" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.